 Being a smaller company, not only do you have the flexibility to seek out a third-party service provider and partner with them quickly, it’s also a necessity to find such alternatives to maintain a competitive edge.

 Depending on your needs, you can find third parties that handle:

 According to a study from Fidelity, 84% of advisors surveyed had a successful experience with outsourcing, and advisors that outsourced reported higher AUMs and higher compensation compared to those that didn’t.

 When you have more time to focus on things you do best, you gain an advantage.
 Ultimately, that's what third parties and outsourcing do for you: free up your time to do what you do best.

-Referring back to agility and flexibility, making changes in technology is one of those areas where larger companies run into trouble.
-That's because they have invested so heavily in technology infrastructure that can't be easily changed or uprooted.
+Referring back to agility and flexibility, making changes in technology is an area where larger companies run into trouble.
+That's because they invested so heavily in technology infrastructure that can't be easily changed or uprooted.

 You have an advantage in not being “stuck," at least not to the extent of a bigger organization.